stackforge/openstack-sdk-php/doc/introduction.md

 There are two ways to authenticate to Object Storage:

 - Legacy Swift authentication
-- Control Services authentication (Coming soon!)
+- Control Services authentication

-For legacy swift authentication, you will need to use your Account ID and your secret Key, along with the URL to the Object Storage endpoint.
+For legacy swift authentication, you will need to use your Tenant ID, your username, and your password, along with the URL to the Object Storage endpoint.
-If you are an existing HP Cloud customer, you can find all of this information on your console dashboard.

 ### Using Stream Wrappers

-There are two main methods for accessing HPCloud through this library.
+There are two main methods for accessing OpenStack through this library.
 The first is through PHP *stream wrappers*.
-In PHP, stream wrappers provide a facility with which you can access various data streams (like a webpage, the data in a ZIP file, or an HP Cloud object store) as if they were local files on your file system.
+In PHP, stream wrappers provide a facility with which you can access various data streams (like a webpage, the data in a ZIP file, or an OpenStack object store) as if they were local files on your file system.

 Stream wrappers have a huge advantage for you: You can use the normal file system functions (`fread()`, `mkdir()`, `file_get_contents()`, etc) to access things not necessarily on your local filesystem.
-The HP Cloud library integrates with this facility of PHP.
+The PHP-Client library integrates with this facility of PHP.

-### Using the HPCloud Classes
+### Using the PHP-Client Classes

 While the stream wrappers are a fantastic way to accomplish many common tasks, sometimes you need a finer level of control, or you wish to use